ProbShin/GTrans/README.md

 # MGTrans
-is a easy to use, safe to enbed codes that transfer Matrix or Graph between different formats.
-Such as MatrixMarket, METIS, ... for Matrix file format transformation, please go to ./Matrix*/ for Graph file format transformation, please go to ./Graph*/
+easy to use, safe to embed codes that transfer Matrix or Graph between different formats (such as MatrixMarket, METIS, ...) for c/c++, python and matlab language users.
+for Matrix file format transformation, please go to ./Matrix*/
+for Graph file format transformation, please go to ./Graph*/